Scopes trial: Media coverage and publicity

-Aftermath
+Aftermath and legacy

 Creation versus evolution debate

 The trial revealed a growing chasm in American Christianity and two ways of finding truth, one "biblical" and one "evolutionist".
 Author David Goetz writes that the majority of Christians denounced evolution at the time.
+Adam Shapiro criticized the view that the Scopes trial was an essential and inevitable conflict between religion and science, claiming that such a view was "self-justifying".
+Instead, Shapiro emphasizes the fact that the Scopes trial was the result of particular circumstances, such as politics postponing the adoption of new textbooks.

-Author Mark Edwards contests the conventional view that in the wake of the Scopes trial, a humiliated fundamentalism retreated into the political and cultural background, a viewpoint which is evidenced in the film Inherit the Wind (1960) as well as in the majority of contemporary historical accounts.
+Historian Randall Balmer argues that the Scopes trial and Bryan's death resulted in a decline in the influence of Christian fundamentalists in American politics.
+While a subculture of evangelical organizations developed over the succeeding decades, conservative Protestants were not mobilized into a distinct voting bloc and were in effect politically inactive.
+It was not until the rise of the Christian right in the late 1970s that conservative fundamentalists became politically active and powerful again.
+However, author Mark Edwards contests the conventional view that in the wake of the Scopes trial, a humiliated fundamentalism retreated into the political and cultural background, a viewpoint which is evidenced in the 1955 play Inherit the Wind (and subsequent 1960 film), which fictionalized the trial, as well as in the majority of contemporary historical accounts.
 Rather, the cause of fundamentalism's retreat was the death of its leader, Bryan.
 Most fundamentalists saw the trial as a victory rather than a defeat, but Bryan's death soon after it created a leadership void that no other fundamentalist leader could fill.
 Bryan, unlike the other leaders, brought name recognition, respectability, and the ability to forge a broad-based coalition of fundamentalist and mainline religious groups which argued in defense of the anti-evolutionist position.

-Adam Shapiro criticized the view that the Scopes trial was an essential and inevitable conflict between religion and science, claiming that such a view was "self-justifying".
-Instead, Shapiro emphasizes the fact that the Scopes trial was the result of particular circumstances, such as politics postponing the adoption of new textbooks.